Suffering in Silence with Temptation and the Mind Illusions

 A subtle shift in the mind affects our experience and creates suffering

+When you feel like you are suffering in silence with temptation, be watchful of the mind’s changing perspectives.
 It was a crystal clear night when I crawled into the sweat lodge.
-The sun had just set and the stars hadn't yet made themselves known to the darkness.
+The sun had just set and the stars hadn’t yet made themselves known to the darkness.
 I had sweated before and I was once again among friends.
 The first few sweats had been the most difficult.
 Over time they had become easier, even enjoyable at times.
-I had thought I was just becoming use to them.
-In fact I was learning to win over the temptation of my own mind.
+I had thought I was just becoming used to them.
+In fact, I was learning to win over the temptation of my own mind.

-In the beginning the heat would almost overwhelm me.
+In the beginning, the heat would almost overwhelm me.
 The steam from the water poured on the hot rocks made breathing difficult.
-At times the steam filled air had became so hot I could feel my mouth burn, and then my throat, as the air traveled towards my lungs.
+At times the steam-filled air had become so hot I could feel my mouth burn, and then my throat, as the air traveled towards my lungs.
 I immediately stopped inhaling only to realize that my lungs were empty.
 I learned to inhale ever so slowly so the steam could cool as it traveled.
 My mind would race with criticisms of the heat, the duration of the round, even why people were taking so long.
-"Didn't they realize I was suffering over here!"
-"Couldn't they hurry it up!"
+“Didn’t they realize I was suffering over here!”
+“Couldn’t they hurry it up!”
 My thoughts were loud and unhappy.